byn3/holbertonschool-zero_day/README.md

 Vagrant folder answers some very basic concept questions and some security related questions.
 Emacs folder has Richard Stallman info and basic commands.
 Vi has Bill Joy and basic commands.
 I use Vim.
-Git folder has basic commands and branching and merging.
+Git folder is located in the my_first_repository repo.